Jeff Beukeboom: Personal life

 Beukeboom was born in Ajax, Ontario, but grew up in Lindsay, Ontario.

 His son, Brock, played for the UPEI Panthers.
 Brock was drafted by the Tampa Bay Lightning in the third round (63rd pick) of the 2010 NHL Entry Draft.
 He was traded to the Blues in February 2011, along with a third round draft pick in the 2011 NHL Entry Draft, in exchange for Eric Brewer.
 However, the Blues did not sign him and he decided to attend the New York Rangers' prospect camp in 2013.
 In 2018, he signed overseas with Fehérvári Titánok in the Erste Liga.

 His daughter, Tyson, played college rugby for St. Francis Xavier University.
 In 2012, she was named the CIS Female Athlete of the Year.
 In 2014, she was named to Canadian national team.

 Beukeboom is the brother of former Ontario Hockey League players John and Brian Beukeboom, the cousin of fellow former NHL player Joe Nieuwendyk, the nephew of the late Ed Kea, and the second cousin of Adam Beukeboom.
-He is the uncle of Johnny and Scott McGuire.
+He is the uncle of Brett Beukeboom and Matt Beukeboom and Johnny and Scott McGuire.
 Johnny played in the Ontario Hockey League (OHL), American Hockey League (AHL), and ECHL, while Scott spent two seasons in the Central Ontario Junior C Hockey League.